-276. DIETETICS.
+276. ADVANCED DIETETICS.
 Four hours credit.

 Prerequisite, H. E. 74.
-Advanced human nutrition.
+Recent research in human nutrition is studied.
+Application of the newer knowledge of nutrition to the planning of individual and group dietaries.
 Animal feeding experiments developed as individual research problems.
-Dietaries for families of various income levels are planned.
-Ten hours laboratory during the quarter required.